andycmaj/TIL/README.md

 The final missing piece was replacing the "test data" and "component state" with only Netlify data.
 In a real CMS widget, Netlify is the source of state.
 They provide the current value and a way to update the current value.
 So instead of using test data as "input" and using that to set component state, I consumed the Netlify data and derived all of the needed data from that.

 The next piece was handling changes to data.
-This was simply a matter of switching my change handler from updating my component state to reporting back the values to Netlify via the provided `onChange` callback (remembering to converit to to an immutable structure first with `fromJS`).
+This was simply a matter of switching my change handler from updating my component state to reporting back the values to Netlify via the provided `onChange` callback (remembering to convert to to an immutable structure first with `fromJS`).

 Now Netlify is the source of state for both components.
 The `Control` component is able to both display the current value as well as update the current value.
 The `Preview` component only shows the current value.

 As mentioned above, I was still having issues testing this locally.
 Since I only wanted to modify existing data, I didn't have a good story around starting with no data.
 So I found a way to simulate Netlify's remote data store locally.
-Instead of using the `value` prop directly, I used a psudo remote state by changing the input to test data again.
+Instead of using the `value` prop directly, I used a pseudo remote state by changing the input to test data again.
 This resulted accessing state the same way (via `value` and `handleChange`), but instead of using Netlify data I was using local data:

 ```
 var testData = [